 Traditional Wood Decking

 We will start with wood because it’s probably the #1 option on your mind anyway.
 Based on it’s versatile appearance and composite, it’s no wonder that traditional wood decking is a popular choice for outdoor patios.
 It gives a modern look with a polished and chic touch.
 Wood is always in style so you never have to worry about following trends or looking outdated.
+Download the Fairmarket App to quickly get detailed pricing on different types of outdoor flooring.

 Composite Wood Decking